simonmichael/hledger_site/index.md

 <!-- This is a prototype, but it's nice sandbox for trying out hledger's journal syntax. -->

 <a href="_static/images/hledger-lib-api.png" class="highslide" onclick="return hs.expand(this)"><img src="_static/images/hledger-lib-api.png" title="Part of hledger-lib's haddock api documentation" /></a>
-hledger is written in Haskell, a modern, highly-regarded programming language which contributes to hledger's robustness, performance and long-term maintainability.
+hledger is written in [Haskell], a modern, highly-regarded programming language which contributes to hledger's robustness, performance and long-term maintainability.
 Most functionality is exposed as [Haskell libraries](http://hackage.haskell.org/package/hledger-lib),